Other Common Names: gypsy flower

 Why Is It a Noxious Weed?

-It is a very strong competitor of desirable forage and is poisonous.
-It contains pyrrolizidine alkaloids that stop the reproduction of liver cells.
-Sheep are less susceptible than cattle or horses.
-It can also cause dermatitis in humans.
+Houndstongue is a very strong competitor of desirable forage and is poisonous.
+It contains pyrrolizidine alkaloids that stop the reproduction of liver cells and is toxic to cattle, horses, goats and other livestock.
+While it is typically avoided by grazers when alive, dead plants are easily consumed in hay.
+Plants can also cause dermatitis in humans.

 How would I identify it?

-Houndstongue is a biennial or short-lived perennial that grows 1 to 4 feet tall.
-The taproot is thick, woody, black and branching.
+Houndstongue is a biennial or short-lived perennial that begins as a rosette the first year and then produces stems that grow 1 to 4 feet tall.
+It develops a taproot that is thick, woody, black and branching.
 All parts are covered with hairs.

-Flower clusters in upper leaf axils and at stem ends.
-Flowers are a dull reddish-purple to burgundy and 3/8 inch wide.
-They have 5 lobes.
+Flower in clusters at the ends up upper stems.
+Flowers are a dull reddish-purple to burgundy, ~1/4 inch wide, and have 5 lobes.

-Leaves are alternate, hairy, rough and lacking teeth or lobes.
-Lower leaves are narrow, 4 to 12 inches long and about 1 to 2 inches wide and have petioles (leaf stalks).
-Upper leaves are similar and without petioles (attach directly to the stem).
+Leaves are hairy and rough.
+Lower leaves are 4 to 12 inches long, about 1 to 2 inches (sometimes 3) wide, and have petioles (leaf stalks).
+Some say these resemble and feel like a hound's (dog's) tongue - where it gets its common name.
+Upper leaves are similar, but reduce in size up the stem, and are alternately arranged and without petioles (attach directly to the stem).

 Stems are upright and branching at the ends.
 They are hairy and coarse.